-Taking the substance in much higher amounts for longer periods of time than intended
+Taking it in much higher amounts for a longer time

-Inability to cut down or stop using the substance
+Problems trying to cut down or stop using it

-Spending large amounts of time getting or using the substance, or recovering from using it
+Spending large amounts of time getting or using it or recovering from using it

 Repeated work, school, home, or relationship problems due to substance use

-Continued use of the substance even though it means risking physical safety, or knowing it will make existing physical or mental problems worse
+Using the substance even though it means risking physical safety or knowing it will make existing physical or mental problems worse

-Recurring trouble with the law related to substance use such as driving while under the influence of a substance or stealing to get the substance
+Repeated trouble with the law, such as driving while under the influence of a substance or stealing to get the substance

 There are many organizations and

-dedicated to helping people become substance-free.
-Two examples are the 12-step programs Narcotics Anonymous and Cocaine Anonymous.
-Members meet regularly to talk about their misuse problems and their recovery.
-They provide a network of support.
+that can help people become substance-free.
+Narcotics Anonymous and Cocaine Anonymous are some examples.
+Members meet often to talk about their misuse problems and their recovery.

-Do not spend time with people who are misusing substances.
+Do not spend time with people who use.